Young man shot in California movie theater dies

 Jimenez has been jailed since his arrest.
 It’s not clear whether he has retained an attorney who can speak for him.

-Barajas was a high school honor student and had hundreds of thousands of followers on his TikTok social media account, the Riverside Press-Enterprise reported.
+Barajas had been a high school honor student, the Riverside Press-Enterprise reported.

 “From his quick smile to his compassionate heart, Anthony’s presence was a gift to all who knew him,” his family said in a statement.